Valentine’s Day: the pressures of shopping for romance | Law-Order

 - Country:

-For many, particularly men, according to research, a subsequent coping mechanism is a shopping style which has been labelled "grab and go".
+For many, particularly men, according to research, a subsequent coping mechanism is a shopping style that has been labeled "grab and go".
 This is when a person enters a store, picks something up, and is ready to pay in as little as 30 seconds.

-Meanwhile, it has been claimed that women are more likely to have escalating expectations, especially in their 20s, about what they should receive as a Valentine's gift.
+Meanwhile, it has been claimed that women are more likely to have escalating expectations, especially in their 20s, about what they should receive as Valentine's gifts.

 Some who had been in a relatively long-term relationship expected the level of lavishness to increase from year to year.
 And it is not uncommon for heterosexual women to consider it to be the man's role to plan and create the perfect day.